 (Note: If your faculty advisor gives different requirements, comply with their directions.)

 - At minimum, submit first draft by third week of last quarter of study.
 Students must clarify the timeline for draft submission with the instructor and document that on the Senior Thesis/Internship Contract.
 Instructors need sufficient time to read and evaluate reports before the applicable grading deadline.
 In most cases, instructors require revisions and resubmission before grading.

-- If internship or thesis work occurs in the summer, this often delays graduation until Fall quarter.
+- If internship, project, or thesis work occurs in the summer, this often delays graduation until Fall quarter.
 Faculty instructors are rarely available during summer to grade Internship or Senior Thesis Reports.
 Late submissions in spring quarter are problematic because many faculty leave campus for extended periods in summer quarter.